 Pub.
-54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, has more information about the bona fide residence test, the physical presence test, and the foreign earned income exclusion.
+54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, has more information about the bona fide residence test, the physical presence test, and the

+List of Countries To Which Travel Restrictions Applied in 2004 foreign earned income exclusion.
 You can get this publication from most U.S. embassies and consulates or by writing to: Eastern Area Distribution Center, P.O.
 Box 85074, Richmond, VA 23261-5074.
-You can also download this publication (as well as other forms and publications) from the IRS Web Site at www.irs.gov.
+You can also download this publication (as well as other forms and publications) from the IRS website at www.irs.gov.